Understanding a UK Visitor Visa Refusal in 2026

 Judicial Review does not re-decide your case.
 Instead, it challenges the lawfulness of the decision-making process.

 Before submitting JR proceedings, your solicitor will issue a Pre-Action Protocol (PAP) letter, giving the Home Office an opportunity to reconsider the refusal without court involvement.
+Many visitor visa refusals are overturned at the PAP stage if the refusal was clearly flawed.

 Strengthen Your Supporting Evidence Before Taking Any Action